 The court list search service now lets you search for cases up to three weeks in advance and one week in the past.
 You can search for cases on the web, or search court lists by downloading apps for Android or iOS devices.

-More than 55 civil forms and several crime forms are available for online filing.
+More than 80 civil forms and new crime forms are available for online filing.
+These include new forms from the Land and Environment Court.
 See the list of available forms.

 Community Justice Centres (CJC) provide a FREE mediation service to help resolve almost any kind of dispute.
 You can access mediation directly before you lodge your court forms - just call 1800 990 777 or visit www.cjc.justice.nsw.gov.au.